retry51776/notes/psychlogy/psychology.md

 # Psychology
 > Psychology are ways of thinking and behaving.
+> > IMO: Psychology is similar to chip design; Workload & resource determent optimal design.
+>
+> > Each cortex lob are registers; Association Areas is CPU`more like FPGA`; some cortex also acts as storage;
+>
+> Brain Process is asynchronous

 Forward Propagation Workflow
 > Sensation > **Perception** > **Association** > Response